 - Impartial intervention means that employees feel more comfortable discussing their issues.

-- It offers a forum for personal issues to be discussed and ultimately prevent them from entering the workplace.
+- If offers a forum for personal issues to be discussed and ultimately prevent them from entering the workplace.

-- One-on-one counselling allows employees to feel ‘heard’, especially in larger organisations.
+- One-to-one counselling allows employees to feel 'heard', especially in larger organisations

-- Employees trust the ‘four walls’ security that an outside body will bring, and ultimately address issues that may otherwise be left to fester.
+- Employees rust the 'four walls' security that an outside body will bring, and ultimately address issues that may otherwise be left to fester.

-- Individuals can practice mindfulness at their own desks, at convenient times, removing the need for any organisation.
+- Individuals can practice mindfulness at their own desks, at convenient times, removing the need for any organisations

 "As well as the physical benefits, having massages at work help on an emotional level too.
 Firstly it is a great tool for relieving stress allowing you to have a 'time out' from the working environment.
 15 minutes of peace and relaxation that allows you to breathe, gather your thoughts and prepare to go back to work refreshed and much more productive.
 Many of our clients have also reported feeling more valued by their employer when a massage service is made available for them.
 It makes a huge difference to morale and motivation whilst promoting a greater sense of general wellbeing."

-Team sports and group activities are popular in many organisations, with inter-company football, netball and volley ball tournaments springing up all over the place.
+Team sports and group activitites are opular in many organisations, with inter-company football, netball and volley ball tournaments springing up all over the place.
 The pros of these sporting events are far reaching, with benefits going beyond the health and fitness benefits:

-- They are inclusive of everyone, sporty or not.
-Even those who don’t personally want to compete can still get involved on the supporting, social side.
+- They are inclusive of everyone, sports or not.
+Even those who don't personally want to compete can still get involved on support the social side.

-- Charity runs are great for encouraging employees of all different abilities to join in and work for a united cause.
+- Charity runs are great for encouraging employees of all different abilties to join in and work for a united cause

-- The after event socialising unites the team and supporters.
+- The after even socialising unites the team and supporters

-- Activities don’t have to be sport specific, craft, music and combined interests create opportunities for employees to unite and let off steam together.
+- Activities don'thave to be sport specific, craft, music and combined interests create opportuntiies for employees to unite and let off steam together.